 The band is placed with no saline solution on the day of your surgery.
 Your first fill or adjustment will be 2-3 weeks after your surgery.
 Your stomach will be swollen after surgery so you will already feel restriction.
 It needs time to heal before we perform your first fill.

 If you are considering surgery as a choice for treating obesity, we strongly encourage you to become well-informed regarding the benefits and risks associated with this approach.
-You can contact us by email at email@example.com, or call our office to arrange for attendance at one of our LAP-BAND® seminars or watch the online seminar and call the office for a consultation.
+We also encourage you to watch our online seminar for more information.
+Additionally, you can contact us by email at email@example.com or call our office for any other questions.

 Several studies suggest the majority of patients regain significant weight after Gastric Bypass surgery.
 A common cause includes gradual stretching of the stomach pouch or outlet.
 When the standard-of-care weight loss procedures are performed, the stomach and outlet are made very small to reduce the amount of food consumed and slow the passage of food through the digestive tract.
 Together, this helps patients feel fuller, longer after eating just a small amount.
 As a result, weigh loss occurs from a dramatic decrease in calories.
 Many clinicians have shown when the stomach pouch and/or outlet gradually stretch, it takes longer for the patient to feel full.
 As a result, patients may begin to regain weight.

 Scarring and adhesions from the initial weight loss surgery procedure often make open or laparoscopic revision surgery very challenging, and at times impossible.
 Abdominal revision surgery takes longer than the original weight loss surgery and patients are three times more likely to develop complications.